 - Check blood glucose before engaging in sports, exercise, or other physical activity and having a snack if the level is below 100 milligrams per deciliter (mg/dL).

-- Adjust medication as needed before physical activity.
+- Adjust medicine as needed before physical activity.

 - Check blood glucose at regular intervals during and after extended periods of physical activity and having snacks as needed.

 Diabetes management.
 Intensive diabetes management — keeping blood glucose as close to the normal range as possible to prevent long-term complications — can increase the risk of hypoglycemia.
-If you wish to have tight control over your blood sugar, talk with your health care provider about ways to prevent hypoglycemia and how best to treat it if it occurs.
+If you wish to have tight control over your blood sugar, talk with your healthcare provider about ways to prevent hypoglycemia and how best to treat it if it happens.

-If you have a tendency to experience symptoms that resemble hypoglycemia, you may need to have your blood sugar tested by your doctor.
+If you have a tendency to experience symptoms that resemble hypoglycemia, you may need to have your blood sugar tested by your healthcare provider.